joeivans/code-challenges/README.md

         personal development.
         </em> </p>
     <p><em>
-        The language of choice here is JavaScript for portability.
+        The language of choice is JavaScript for portability.
 I keep implementations easy to read and avoid using built-in language features as much as possible to make language translation easier.
         </em></p>